cadojo/loopy.software/about/background/introduction/index.md

 #### Scientific Software

 I'm very comfortable writing scientific software.
-I developed software for space robotics projects as an undergraduate and graduate student (C++), and open-source astrodynamics and robotics analysis tools (Julia).
-I have recently started maintaining and developing scientific software with Python.
+I have developed software for space robotics projects as an undergraduate and graduate student (C++), and I've developed open-source astrodynamics and robotics analysis tools (Julia).
+I have recently started developing open source software with Python.

 #### Aerospace Controls